Things to Know About Homeless Shelters

 Sometimes people fall on hard times and they have nowhere left to go.
 When this happens, many people turn to homeless shelters so that they have a place to live temporarily.
 People can stay at these homeless shelters for a short amount of time so that they can get their life back on track and still have a safe place to sleep.
-A great number of circumstances like missed paycheck, health problems or unpaid bills can force these people into homelessness.
 Many homeless people take advantage of homeless shelters, not only do homeless shelters provide a safe place to sleep, they also have numerous other services such as job training and soup kitchens to help those who stay there get back on their feet.

 The Salvation Army is a social service organization that also functions as a religious group as well.
 Founded by William Booth over 130 years ago, it is dedicated to fighting against sin and despair.
 The programs in the Salvation army are designed to assist children, women, elderly men, families and those who are battling or who have battled addiction.

 Citygate Network help people in need, including homeless people.
 The services offered are not discriminated on race, age, religion, color, origin or any other determination.